vspecky/chipper8/README.md

 Thinking of making this a pure CLI, but I might add a GUI too.\
 Update: Implementing a GUI is actually easier so that's what I'm gonna do.
 The CLI will just refer to the ability to use the command line to load games.\
 \
 Update 2: It works quite well now.
-Only thing that remains is adding sound support.
+Only thing that remains is adding sound support.\
+\
+Note: The disassembler does not return actual syntactically correct code.
+It just converts the program bytes into a textual format with helpful comments at each line.

 ## What is CHIP-8?
 CHIP-8 is a simple interpreted programming language that was developed by Joseph Weisbecker back in the 1970s for the COSMAC VIP and Telmac 1800 Microcomputers.
 It was used to create quite a few games too.
 More information can be found on the [Wikipedia Article](https://en.wikipedia.org/wiki/CHIP-8).